halilakb/Calendar/README.md

 # Calendar
-İt is a homework for OOP(C++) lecture.
+It is a homework for OOP(C++) lecture.
+A basic calendar application.

 For compiling, when all files in same directory run "g++ main.cpp event.cpp calendar.cpp -o main" command in terminal.

 To run executable file "./main" in terminal

-I have updated the code since second homework.
+There are 10 events at the beginning, you can delete, list, or filter the events as you wish.